 • Participants will build increased internal competency for work with external contacts/partners

-• Participants will begin to establish a shared EDIB lens for current and future consideration of internal systems and practices
+• Participants will begin to establish a shared lens for current and future consideration of internal systems and practices

 Recognizing and Managing Implicit Bias in Orchestra Settings